 - Having a greater independence – Traveling alone comes with greater responsibility.
 Everything depends on you.
 But at the same time, your independence gives you greater flexibility.
 Want to go to a specific museum?
 By all means, GO!
 Want to stay sleeping?
 Do it too.
 You are the master of your time, and you do with it whatever you want.
 You don’t require anything other than yourself for your own happiness.

 - Being more responsible – This one comes parallel with independence.
-I think first of all, when you decide to travel by yourself, you already know you can responsible enough to take care of yourself.
-You take your life in your own hands and you mold it as you desire.
+I think first of all when you decide to travel by yourself, you already know you can responsible enough to take care of yourself.
+You take your life into your own hands and you mold it as you desire.

 - Love and Compassion – This could be one of the most important things you get to learn about yourself when traveling solo.
 You travel for yourself, to re-discover yourself, to experiment with your life, to explore what’s in you.
 Whether conscious or not, traveling alone serves as a catalyst for the love for oneself –thanks to the constant ease of introspection.
 And like they say, if you learn to love yourself, you’ll learn to love and have compassion for your neighbors, fellow friends, and even everyday strangers.